 To review your newest alerts, begin by clicking on the red or yellow number displayed on your dashboard.
 You can also access this information by clicking directly on the Vendor tab and filtering your monitor status to Red or Yellow.

 A Red alert represents a matched exclusion meaning our verification team has been able to make a definitive match of an exclusion to your vendor.
 Due to the time-sensitive nature of matched exclusions, we call and email the designated users at your organization as soon as we receive this information.

 VendorProof verifies all vendors against 2 federal and 42 state exclusion lists.
 For a complete list of exclusion sources, click here.

 A Yellow alert will represent an unable to determine exclusion meaning we have uncovered a potential exclusion with the same name as your vendor, but we do not have enough information to provide a definitive match or no match result.
 There are two types of yellow unable to determine exclusions:

 Insufficient/Inaccurate Client Data means that we have found a similar name match but we did not receive enough information about your vendor to rule a match or no match.
-Best next steps in this case would be to acquire additional key identifying information about your vendor, specifically Tax Id Number and/or Address, and either adding manually into the vendor record or on the next vendor file upload.
-Upon receiving additional information, our verification team will be able to do additional research regarding potential match to your vendor.
+The best next steps, in this case, would be to acquire additional key identifying information about your vendor, specifically the Tax Id Number and/or Address, and either adding manually into the vendor record or on the next vendor file upload.
+Upon receiving additional information, our verification team will be able to do additional research regarding a potential match to your vendor.